The 2025-2026 application is now closed. The 2026-2027 competition will open in Spring 2025.

 Affiliation Letter

-For Study/Research Applicants, affiliation with an educational institution or other sponsoring entity in the host country is required, even if the grant project is primarily or solely research or artistic activity, or does not require enrollment in regular classes.
-All applicants are required to list a proposed affiliation, with some awards requiring a letter of affiliation to be submitted at the time of application.
+For Study/Research Applicants, affiliation with an educational institution or other sponsoring entity in the host country is required, even if the grant project is primarily research, an artistic activity, or does not require enrollment in regular classes.
+All applicants are required to list a proposed affiliation, with some awards requiring a letter of affiliation to be submitted at the time of the application deadline.
 Please refer to the award description for specific requirements on which institutions or organizations can serve as an affiliate.

 Failure to submit a letter of affiliation for an award which requires one at the national deadline may result in an application being deemed ineligible.

-The affiliation letter should come from the institution/individual in the host country with whom you are proposing to work.
-It should be written in or translated to English, printed on official letterhead, and should be signed by the author.
+The affiliation letter should come from the institution and/or individual in the host country with whom you are proposing to work.
+It should be written in or translated to English, printed on official letterhead, and should be signed by the author (electric signatures are permitted).

 Understand the affiliation requirements for the country to which you are applying: Affiliation arrangements vary by country and may not be required at the time of application.
 Carefully review the affiliation information provided in the award summary for your host country.
 All academic grantees must have an affiliation in the host country listed in their application, even if a letter is not required at the deadline.